1. Be respectful.

 Responsibility and Organization:

 It is important for the students to be responsible for themselves in the upper grades.
-The fourth and fifth graders will be learning to be much more self-sufficient to prepare themselves for their fifth and sixth grade years next year and middle school/high school soon after that.
+The fifth graders will be learning to be much more self-sufficient to prepare themselves for their sixth grade year next year and middle school/high school soon after that.
 This is a time of great growth.
 They will feel much more comfortable if there is support from both home and school.
 Responsibility and organization are lifelong skills that are heavily stressed throughout the upper grades at Monte Vista.

 Optional Study Hall: